euroblaze/voltAIc/README.md

 # Scaling

-Since the AI API landscape is fast evolving, and we hope to test as many APIs as possible that are relevant to our business needs, we should be aiming to layout code-structures that allow maximum flexibility to experiment/test new possibilities fast.
+The AI API landscape is fast evolving.
+We hope to test as many APIs as possible that are relevant to our business needs.
+Hence we should be aiming to layout code-structures that allow maximum flexibility to experiment/test new possibilities fast.